Skip to main content

 Statement on Neurodiversity

 Neurodiversity is a term that is used to describe the natural range of diversity that exists in human neurodevelopment.
 Although all people process the world differently, some differences are grouped and named.
-A neurodiverse community arises from the presence of different brain types (also known as ‘neurotypes’).
+The neurodiversity of a community arises from the presence of different brain types (also known as ‘neurotypes’).

 About Autism